livingstoneonline/livingstoneonline/docs/automated_build_system.md

 The exception being
 [docker-livingstone](https://github.com/livingstoneonline/docker-livingstone),
-which has separate branches for each environment.
+which only has one branch, but a different **Dockerfile** for each environment.
 This allows us to run different code locally, and to test out features and components on stage before deploying them to production.

 For each corresponding branch, a different Docker Image is build.